boyugou/Online-Mind2Web-Clean/README.md

 # Online-Mind2Web benchmark

+## News
+* [05/11/2025] Check out our updates in the [paper](https://arxiv.org/abs/2504.01382)
+  * The performance of Claude Computer Use 3.7.
+  * WebJudge(o4-mini) achieves high agreement (86%) with a low success rate gap (3.8%) compared with humans.
+  * Release [WebJudge-7B](https://huggingface.co/osunlp/WebJudge-7B), a robust and reliable reward model for Reinforcement learning.

 ## Tasks
 Online-Mind2Web includes 300 diverse tasks from 136 popular websites across various domains.
 It covers a diverse set of real-world user tasks, such as clothing, food, housing, and transportation, to evaluate web agents' performance in a real-world online environment.